HomeLatest NewsCyber SecuritySingapore ranked world’s most cyber-resilient country

 Advertisement

 “A strong job market for cybersecurity professionals is a solid national strategy,” the company said.
 “The industry needs around four million more specialists globally just to meet current demand.
-Countries like Singapore and Estonia recognised years ago that cyber-resilience depends on education pipelines, large-scale job creation and legal frameworks that keep pace with evolving threats.”
+Countries like Singapore and Estonia recognised years ago that cyber-resilience depends on pipelines, large-scale job creation and legal frameworks that keep pace with evolving threats.”

 The report found that countries scoring highest tended to combine advanced digital infrastructure with early investment in skills training, robust regulation and cross-border cooperation.